-As of May 31st, 2021, two COVID-19 vaccines developed by Pfizer Inc. and Moderna Inc. are being rolled out.
+As of August 1st 2021, two COVID-19 vaccines developed by Pfizer Inc. and Moderna Inc. are being rolled out.
 Both of them are new types of vaccine called "messenger RNA vaccines".

 Normally two doses are administered three weeks apart for the Pfizer vaccine, and four weeks apart for the Moderna vaccine.
+And now AstraZeneca plc's vaccine (called "virus vector vaccine", two doses are administered four to twelve weeks apart) is also available for vaccination.